adnmustkhan-hash/Aintec/README.md

 # Aintec
-this is my first repository Project
+This is my first repository Project.
-Adnan Khan
+Author-Adnan Khan